The Many Shades of Ski Academies

 Winter-term only ski academies

-Let’s say there’s a ski racer who lives in Manhattan and doesn’t want to leave his or her school and friends.
-But this athlete still wants to take ski racing to the next level.
-This is one scenario where winter-only ski academies offer a solution.
-While they are not diploma-awarding institutions, they allow dedicated students to maintain their home school education from a distance and focus on skiing while the snow is flying.
+Let’s say there’s a ski racer who lives in Manhattan, Boston, or any area in the Northeast that doesn’t want to leave his or her school and friends, but this athlete still wants to take ski racing to the next level.
+This is one of the many scenarios where winter-only ski academies offer a great solution.
+Other schools in this category cater more to student-athletes who intend to pursue a rigorous course load at a home school while working towards the dream of becoming NCAA champion skiers.
+While they are not diploma-awarding institutions, these programs allow dedicated students to maintain their home school education from a distance and focus on skiing while the snow is flying.
 This is a great option for children who do not want to move away full-time or would like to graduate from their home school.

 Transition to traditional